good annuity

 Another annuity specifically for longevity insurance is a DIA (Deferred Income Annuity).
 With a DIA, you make an initial lump sum payment but defer turning on the income for several years.
 In exchange, you get a higher percentage of income when it eventually is annuitized.

 You get mortality credits and a bonus for allowing the insurance company to use your money for a while.
-So, if you have an income gap in 10, 15, or 20 years, a DIA might be suitable for you.
+So, a DIA might suit you if you have an income gap in 10, 15, or 20 years.
 This is real longevity insurance because it meets a future income need.
 If you die before the DIA starts, I guess you don’t have that income need.

 DIAs pay more because you irrevocably give the money to the insurance company to use until you turn on the income stream.
 Eventually, they will pay you more per paycheck, which means they are relatively protected against inflation.